Seneca Language Departments & Programs

 • provides web-based learning/teaching tools, hands-on instructional materials, and the audio-visual content required by Seneca language learners and teachers both on and off-territory

-• acts as a Seneca language teacher certification/professional development center
+• acts as a Seneca language teacher certification office

 Facebook Group: https://www.facebook.com/groups/226030837855769